McLaughlan History, Family Crest & Coats of Arms

 King John of England (reigned: 1199-1216) was also known as John Lackland from the Norman French, "Johan sanz Terre" or "John without land."

-Important Dates for the McLaughlan family
+Early History of the McLaughlan family

 This web page shows only a small excerpt of our McLaughlan research.
 Another 104 words (7 lines of text) covering the years 1292, 1600 and are included under the topic Early McLaughlan History in all our PDF Extended History products and printed products wherever possible.